-From pink lemonade to peanut butter cup, you can buy cupcakes in just about any flavor nowadays.
-Even better than buying your favorite cupcake is baking it yourself!
+From pink lemonade to peanut-butter cup, you can buy cupcakes in just about any flavor nowadays.
+But what’s even better than buying your favorite cupcake flavor is baking it yourself!
 If you want to bake a batch of cupcakes, check out these tips to make sure your recipe turns out great!

 Don’t Over Mix or Under Mix the Ingredients

-Of course you want all ingredients mixed so the wet and dry ingredients are combined, but be careful not to over mix your batter.
+Be careful not to over mix your batter when mixing your ingredients..
 Over mixing can result in dense and heavy cupcakes because it can cause the gluten to over develop and form elastic strands, which can also reduce the amount of air bubbles that help make cupcakes light and fluffy.
 Our cake paddles are great for making the perfect cupcakes.

 Correctly Fill Cupcake Pans